Miguel de Cervantes: Supposed likenesses

 No authenticated portrait of Cervantes is known to exist.
 The one most often associated with the author is attributed to Juan de Jáuregui, but both names were added at a later date.
-The El Greco painting in the Museo del Prado, known as Retrato de un caballero desconocido (Portrait of an Unknown Gentleman), is cited as 'possibly' depicting Cervantes, but there is no evidence for this.
+The El Greco painting in the Museo del Prado, known as Retrato de un caballero desconocido (Portrait of an Unknown Gentleman), is cited as "possibly" depicting Cervantes, but there is no evidence for this.
 It has been suggested that the portrait The Nobleman with his Hand on his Chest, also by El Greco, may possibly depict Cervantes.

-However, The Prado itself, while mentioning, in passing, that "specific names have been proposed for the sitter, including that of Cervantes", and even "that the painting could be a self-portrait [of El Greco]", goes on to state that "Without doubt, the most convincing suggestion has connected this figure with the Second Marquis of Montemayor, Juan de Silva y de Ribera, a contemporary of El Greco who was appointed military commander of the Alcázar in Toledo by Philip II and Chief Notary to the Crown, a position that would explain the solemn gesture of the hand, depicted in the act of taking an oath."
+However, the Prado itself, while mentioning, in passing, that "specific names have been proposed for the sitter, including that of Cervantes", and even "that the painting could be a self-portrait [of El Greco]", goes on to state that "Without doubt, the most convincing suggestion has connected this figure with the Second Marquis of Montemayor, Juan de Silva y de Ribera, a contemporary of El Greco who was appointed military commander of the Alcázar in Toledo by Philip II and Chief Notary to the Crown, a position that would explain the solemn gesture of the hand, depicted in the act of taking an oath."

 The portrait by Luis de Madrazo, at the Biblioteca Nacional de España, painted in 1859, was based on his imagination.
 The image that appears on Spanish euro coins of €0.10, €0.20 and €0.50 is based on a bust, created in 1905.

-In 2025, the European Central Bank announced that Cervantes had been selected to appear on the observe of fifty euro banknotes in a future redesign, were the theme "European culture" to be selected over "Rivers and birds".
+In 2025, the European Central Bank announced that Cervantes had been selected to appear on the obverse of fifty euro banknotes in a future redesign, were the theme "European culture" to be selected over "Rivers and birds".